Strange Recipes

 Persian

-This is Persian chelow meets a foraged spring fever dream: wild morel mushrooms and pungent ramps steam-locked inside parchment with bloomed saffron and whole dried limes (limu omani), coaxing out a smoky-funky-floral rice that tastes like Nowruz celebrated in a forest.
-The en-papillote technique replaces the traditional tahdig pot, trapping every volatile aromatic compound — ramp sulfides, saffron safranal, lime terpenes — in a pressurized flavor sauna.
-It's weird, it's Persian, it's deeply correct.
+Persian chelow meets a foraged spring obsession: wild morel mushrooms and pungent ramps steam-locked inside parchment with bloomed saffron and whole dried limes (limu omani), producing a smoky-funky-floral rice that tastes like Nowruz celebrated in a forest.
+The en-papillote technique traps every volatile aromatic compound, ramp sulfides, saffron safranal, lime terpenes, in a pressurized flavor sauna instead of letting them drift off into your kitchen.
+It's weird, it's Persian, and it's deeply correct.

 Ingredients